 It is also known as the corkscrew plant commonly grown in the wet terrestrial to the semi-aquatic environment.
 It contains the Lobster pot trap that has small hair lined at the entrance.
 It is made up of two types of leaves- the underground leaves that absorb water from the soil and anchor the plant firmly in the soil.
 These underground leaves form hollow tubes.
 With the aid of water flow, the insects enter these tubes but cannot come out.

 Also read: Morphology, Types and Modification of Leaves

-For more details on Insectivorous Plants or other related topics, visit BYJU’S website or download BYJU’S app.
+For more information on Insectivorous Plants, examples and names of a few insectivorous plants or other related topics, keep visiting BYJU’S website or download BYJU’S app.